 General Information and Reservations

 OdySea Aquarium welcomes Preschool through 12th grade public, private, charter, and homeschool students.
-School tours are self-guided tours that take approximately 2.5 - 3 hours.
+School tours are self-guided tours that 2 hours or more.
 No outside food or drink is permitted inside the aquarium, and there is not a place to store your lunches.
 Field trips can be scheduled any day with arrival times between 9:00 AM to 3:00 PM.

 Discounted price for school tours is $14.95 plus tax per student; chaperones are no charge within the appropriate ratio.